waktool/TreeHouse/README.md

 </picture>

 <a name="title"><h1># Tree House</h1></a>
-A macro that uses your Secret Keys automatically in the Tree House.
+A macro that automatically uses your Secret Keys to open the Tree House and select the item with the highest priority.
 - <a href="https://github.com/waktool/TreeHouse/releases">Releases</a>
 - <a href="https://github.com/waktool/TreeHouse/wiki">Wiki</a>
 - <a href="https://github.com/waktool/TreeHouse/issues">Issues & Suggestions</a>